sigsum/sigsum-go/doc/tools.md

 The `sigsum-key` tool can be used to convert between these two forms.

-Public key files can also optionally include a sigsum-policy="policy-name" option in the beginning of the line, as described above.
+Public key files can also optionally include a `sigsum-policy="<policy-name>"` option in the beginning of the line, as described earlier in the "Policies" section.

 The `sigsum-verify` tool accepts a file specifying multiple public keys.
 This file should contain at least one key line in the same single